Search

 The National Development Plan (NDP) set a target of no new HIV infections by the year 2030.
 Even once this goal has been reached, “there will still be a sizeable number of HIV-positive people requiring treatment, presenting a continuous challenge for the tuberculosis infection rate and the risk of drug-resistant HIV strains developing” (SANAC, 2017).
 By all indications, the epidemic and its implications for public policy are likely to persist for at least another generation, possibly two.

-Cabinet has approved the publication of the National Strategic Plan (NSP) for Human Immunodeficiency Virus (HIV), Tuberculosis (TB) and Sexually Transmitted Infections (STIs) 2023-2028.
+The National Strategic Plan (NSP) for Human Immunodeficiency Virus (HIV), Tuberculosis (TB) and Sexually Transmitted Infections (STIs) 2023-2028 sets out South Africa’s national strategy.

 • Department of Health www.health.gov.za.